Roseville, New South Wales: Infrastructure

 Roseville railway station is on the North Shore railway line of the Sydney Trains network.
 Roseville has a small commercial area beside Roseville railway station on the Pacific Highway and Hill Street.

-Roseville is well known for the amount of sleepy lush green gardens and parks that surround it.
-Some of the parks in Roseville include: Kimo Street Bush, Lower Blue Gum Creek Bush, Loyal Henry Park, Roseville Park, Roseville West Park, and Muston Park.
+Roseville has a number of gardens and parks, including Kimo Street Bush, Lower Blue Gum Creek Bush, Loyal Henry Park, Roseville Park, Roseville West Park, and Muston Park.

 Schools in the suburb comprise Roseville Public School and Roseville College.
 Roseville is also home to several churches: St Luke’s (Roseville) Presbyterian Church, Lord Street; Roseville Uniting Church, Lord Street; The Chinese Christian Assembly of Sydney, Moore Street; and St Andrew's Anglican Church.
 St Andrew's is on the corner of Hill Street and Bancroft Avenue.
 Its foundation stone was laid by the Archbishop of Sydney, The Most Rev. H. W. K. Mowll, D.D., 27 April 1935, while the rector was W. J. Roberts.

 The historic Roseville Cinema on the Pacific Highway it noted for its art deco facade.
 Originally a hall and community centre, the building later became a church and preparatory school.
 Its transformation into a cinema began when it became Traynor's Picture Palace in 1919, but did not become a full-scale cinema until 1936.
 Roseville Cinema was renovated and extended to accommodate two screens in 1995.